 What is Hepatitis B?

 Hepatitis B is a viral disease that attacks the liver and may cause jaundice (yellow skin and eyes).
-In most people the virus clears up within 6 months and they become immune.
+In most people the virus clears up within 6 months and they become immune to any further hepatitis B infection.
 But some people (about one in ten of those who get Hepatitis B as an adult) remain infectious and may go on to develop cirrhosis or cancer of the liver over a period of years.
-Follow up is important to detect early changes and treat when necessary.
+Follow up is therefore important to detect early changes to the liver and treat when necessary.

 Hepatitis B is preventable by using a safe and effective vaccine.